AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 # Why I Can't Remember You

 There was one question I asked myself after I finally learned your name.
 Alex.
 My fucking love, my light, and you say we've been dreaming of each other since we were little.
 And I don't remember.
-It wasn't the first time that I laid on my bed thinking about you, delving into the locked door that my childhood dreams and memories were stored behind, looking for the answer to the one question that plagued my mind,  "Why can't I remember you?"
+It wasn't the first time that I laid on my bed thinking about you.
+I delved behind the locked door that stored my childhood dreams and memories, looking for the answer to the one question that plagued my mind,  "Why can't I remember you?"

 I watched the sequence play like a movie in my head...

 ****

 The room was always the same with its white walls and wooden floor.
-The air no longer whispered "monster", my demons had no hold when Alex was with me.
-Alex and I had played all night long building towers with lettered blocks and we didn't care that the only word they ever spelled was 'monster'.
+The air no longer whispered "monster," my demons had no hold when Alex was with me.
+Alex and I had played all night long building towers with lettered blocks.
+We didn't care that the only word they ever spelled was 'monster.'
 But we still took turns stomping on them like Godzilla.
 Alex even made the sounds like in the old movies.
 He made me laugh.

 But it was time to go.
 Alex's ice blue eyes sparkled as we hugged and then waved good-bye.

 I stretched then rubbed my eyes to clear the dream from my mind.
 It was morning - time to get to class.
 My roommates were still asleep as I hurried through my routine.
 I wasn't going to be late, but I rushed nonetheless.
 Being late meant extra time, and extra time was always bad.
 I said my usual mantra as I walked to class.
 "Keep me safe and protect me from my demons."
-They were just words but I always felt safer after saying them.
+They were just words, but I always felt safer after saying them.

 And as always, I was early for class behind the orange door.
 I was the only student in Mr. Garrett's class because I was dangerous.
-I was a fire-starter and he was teaching me to control the fire with-in.
+I was a fire-starter, and he was teaching me to control the fire within.
 He hurt me because I was a slow learner.
 It was for my own good, he said over and over again.

 He wasn't there when I pushed the orange door open.
 I set my belongings in the corner where I always did.
-I didn't take a seat, instead I took up my position by the wall under the large window that overlooked the room.
+I didn't take a seat; instead, I took up my position by the wall under the large window that overlooked the room.
 I stood with my feet under my hips a foot away from the wall.
 I pressed my long fingers into the wall in front of me, and I leaned forward.
 I took a deep breath, and I closed my eyes while I waited for Mr. Garrett to join me.

 I drifted back to sleep.
 I hadn't thought I was that tired, but Alex and I must have played hard the night before.
 The memories were fading, but those ice blue eyes and his little voice always stayed with me.
 He was my best friend, my only friend.

 The dream room was the same as it always was with its white walls and wooden floor.
 The blocks still scattered on the floor from last nights play session.
 I picked up the little blocks we'd stacked earlier and put them in their colored bins.
-Each lettered block I touched spelled out the same word. "monster".
+Each lettered block I touched spelled out the same word. "monster."
 Block after block.
-Even the wind in the curtains whispered "monster".
+Even the wind in the curtains whispered "monster."

 A familiar voice sounded behind me, "Hey, Nox, I thought you had to get up for class?"